-- security and resilience of public sector networks, information and communication systems and essential services; - secure and reliable use of cyberspace to ward off illicit or malicious use; - protecting the business and social ecosystem and citizens; - culture and commitment to cybersecurity, strengthening human and technological skills; and - international cyberspace security.
+- Security and resilience of public sector networks, information and communication systems and essential services; - Secure and reliable use of cyberspace to ward off illicit or malicious use; - Protecting the business and social ecosystem and citizens; - Culture and commitment to cybersecurity, strengthening human and technological skills; and - International cyberspace security.

 Moreover, the government approved the creation of the Security Operations Centre (SOC) for the central administration.
-The commissioning of this service is strategic to maintain the operability of AGE's Internet services against the risk of increasingly dangerous attacks.
+The commissioning of this service is strategic to provide the General State Administration with capabilities for prevention, detection and response against cyberattacks.